The voice of the networks

 Compensation for power cuts in normal weather

-• You can get a further £35 for each additional 12 hours of being without power, up to a total of £300.
+• Homes and businesses can get an extra £40 for each additional 12 hours of being without electricity, up to a total of £360.

-If you are without power more than four times in a year, for at least three hours each time, you can claim an extra:
+If your home or business is cut off more than four times in a year for at least three hours each time, you can get an extra £95.

 The year runs from 1 April to 31 March.